vchicor0d/Rock-Paper-Scissors/README.md

 # README

-Rock-paper-scissors game where one player always plays Rock and the other plays a random move, as a backend developer I focused on build a good backend service, but failed to create the ReactJS frontend as requested as I had to learn it form scratch.
+Rock-paper-scissors game where one player always plays Rock and the other plays a random move, as a backend developer I focused on build a good backend service.

 ## Backend
 Application is built over Spring Boot and runs in port 8080,